tweedegolf/storage-abstraction/README.md

 const s = new Storage(url);
 ```

 Files will be stored in `path/to/folder/bucket`, folders will be created if necessary.
 As you can see the last folder of the directory will be used as bucket; if you call `getSelectedBucket()` the name of this folder will be returned.
+If the path does not contain at least one slash `bucketName` will be undefined.

 Note the use of double and triple slashes: